EnzoFleur/style_embedding_evaluation/README.md

-# style_embedding_evaluation
+# Style Evaluation for Author Embedding
-This repository allows to perform the evaluation of author embedding on a writing style axis.
+This repository contains a framework to perform author embedding evaluation on a writing style axis.